citrix/storefront-powershell-sdk/docs/Enable-STFXmlServiceAuthentication.md

 $store = Get-STFStoreService
 $auth = Get-STFAuthenticationService
-$farm = Get-STFStoreFarm -StoreService $store -FarmName "Controller" Enable-STFXmlServiceAuthentication -AuthenticationService $auth -Farm $farm
+$farm = Get-STFStoreFarm -StoreService $store -FarmName "Controller" Set-STFAuthenticationServiceXmlServiceAuthentication -AuthenticationService $auth -UseXmlServiceAuthentication $true -Farm $farm
 ```

 **REMARKS**

-Configure the authentication service to use Xml Service authentication using a

-farm configured in the store.
-Use Get-STFExplicitAuthenticator to determine if

-XmlService authentication is configured.
+Configure the authentication service to use Xml Service authentication using a farm configured in the store.
+Use Get-STFExplicitAuthenticator to determine if XmlService authentication is configured.